ib-ruby/ib-ruby/intro.md

      => [["682343", "BASE"], ["1829", "AUD"], ["629503", "EUR"], ["-23081", "JPY"], ["56692", "USD"]]
 ```

-Open (pending) Orders are retrieved by *»gw.request_open_orders«*.
+Open (pending) Orders are retrieved by *gw.request_open_orders*.
 IB::Gateway, in this case the module
 OrderHandling (in ib/order_handling.rb) updates the »orders«-Array of each Account.
 The Account#orders-Array consists of IB::Order-Entries: